-Admission to the Roll
+Admission to the roll of solicitors

-An application to the Solicitors Regulation Authority (SRA) for admission to the Roll will initially be considered by an SRA caseworker.
+An application to the Solicitors Regulation Authority (SRA) for admission to the roll of solicitors will initially be considered by an SRA caseworker.
 If the caseworker believes that there is a good reason for refusing the application, the caseworker will prepare a report for an SRA adjudicator.
 The applicant will then be given an opportunity to make written submissions on the report and the report will be referred to adjudication.
 Those written submissions should be prepared with care and we can advise on their content.

 If the SRA adjudicator refuses the application, there is an internal right of appeal to an adjudication committee, and the committee will in appropriate circumstances invite the applicant to an oral hearing so that an explanation for a matter of concern can be provided in person.
 There is a further right of appeal to the High Court.